 Did you miss our webinar last week with Dr. Mitch Shulman on all things COVID-19?
 Now available on YouTube!

 There is no question that life and travel have changed forever.
 The “New Normal” must now include enhanced measures for health and safety at all stages of travel.
 CME AWAY® has had discussions with all of our travel partners.
 They have pledged to upgrade all that they do with respect to protecting travellers.
-We will indicate their compliance by designating them as “Certified Suppliers”.
+We will indicate their compliance by designating them as “Preferred Suppliers”.
 This designation means that these suppliers have demonstrated to us the steps that they are taking to maximize your wellbeing and enjoyment.
 These measures will include providing more personal physical space to allow social distancing as much as possible.
 Capacity controls will be instituted on airplanes, buses and in restaurants.
-All Certified Suppliers have added new training for all their staff.
+All Preferred Suppliers have added new training for all their staff.
 A complete list of the steps each company is taking can be found by clicking on the links below.

 Dear CME AWAY® Travellers,

 In this difficult time when physical distancing is a necessity, the team at CME AWAY® remains close to you in spirit.

 We continue to plan future CME AWAY® trips, driven by feedback from you that you will need an escape more than ever when we emerge together from this crisis into brighter days.